bootdotdev/blog/content/golang/scala-vs-go.md

 Go is known for its incredibly clean code, which makes it easy to learn and quick to program -- so you can start coding right away.
 As a multiparadigm language, Go supports procedural and functional programming, which are the most readable and recommended styles for beginners, further boosting Go's beginner-friendly credentials.

-Golang is also known for its top-notch memory management, with a cutting-edge garbage collector, streamlined goroutines, and static typing, it has all the makings of a safe and error handling friendly environment.
+Golang is also known for its top-notch memory management, with a cutting-edge garbage collector, streamlined goroutines, and static typing, it has all the makings of a safe and error-handling-friendly environment.

 Scala’s learning curve on the other hand is much less forgiving -- unless you happen to be a junior developer that’s mastered Java.